Is Adderall A Narcotic Or A Controlled Substance?

 Adderall contains two medications, amphetamine and dextroamphetamine.
 Adderall is the brand name of one of the most commonly prescribed medications to treat ADHD, and has also been prescribed in the treatment of narcolepsy.

-Adderall is a substance that is abused often.
-Sometimes it is abused by taking too much or using someone else’s prescription.
-When a person abuses Adderall, they tend to feel euphoric and have extremely high energy, as well as a boost of self-confidence.
+Adderall is a substance that is often misused.
+Sometimes it happens by taking too much or using someone else’s prescription.
+When a person misuses Adderall, they tend to feel euphoric and have extremely high energy, as well as a boost of self-confidence.

-Adderall is classified as a controlled substance because it has a high potential for abuse.
+Adderall is classified as a controlled substance because of its high misuse potential.
 The following is additional information on controlled substances and how Adderall meets the criteria for one.

 Adderall Is A Controlled Substance